 |Employee Relations||Skill Development||Succession Planning|

 |Policies & Procedures||Training Courses||Onboarding|

 L&D professionals, on the other hand, solely focus on the professional growth and skill development of employees.
 They focus on training, filling learning gaps, evaluating employees, and creating learning solutions that help employees achieve their best work.

-Your L&D team and strategy will depend on the size of your organization.
-In smaller organizations, the Chief Operating Officer or Operations Manager may oversee L&D, while larger companies may have an entire L&D department to develop and manage an L&D strategy.
+Your L&D team and strategy will depend on the size of your organisation.
+In smaller organisations, the Chief Operating Officer or Operations Manager may oversee L&D, while larger companies may have an entire L&D department to develop and manage an L&D strategy.

 L&D tends to be more formal in larger companies and usually provides more training programs for senior staff members and managers since there are more of them.

-In smaller organizations, L&D tends to be more casual, as their teams are more collaborative and tight-knit.
-For example, they may focus more on social learning (working on a project outside your usual scope of work or with team members in other departments) instead of formalized learning like in-class training.
+In smaller organisations, L&D tends to be more casual, as their teams are more collaborative and tight-knit.
+For example, they may focus more on social learning (working on a project outside your usual scope of work or with team members in other departments) instead of formalised learning like in-class training.

 6 Ways L&D Impacts The Workplace

-Learning and development is every organization’s secret weapon in building the ideal workplace and workforce.
+Learning and development is every organisation’s secret weapon in building the ideal workplace and workforce.
 Here’s what you can look forward to when you implement a solid L&D strategy:

 1. A Positive Workplace Culture